1

 When operating as a wheelchair van, the provider agrees to wheelchair van reimbursement.

-Wheelchair vans must bill using mobility/ambulatory vehicle procedure codes if the member's medical professional has not indicated in writing that the member is wheelchair-confined.
+Wheelchair vans must bill using mobility/ambulatory vehicle procedure codes if the member's medical professional has not indicated in writing that the member is wheelchair confined.
 In this case, the mobility /ambulatory vehicle must also meet PUC requirements for mobility vehicle services and agrees to the Health First Colorado reimbursement for mobility/ambulatory vehicles.
-(See Mobility/Ambulatory Vehicle)
+Refer to the Mobility/Ambulatory Vehicle section.

 Mileage shall be paid for the shortest trip length in miles as determined by an internet-based map, trip planner, or other Global Positioning System (GPS).